Porto Torres – Genoa

 Ferries to Italy

-The earliest Porto Torres Genoa ferry typically departs Porto Torres at about 18:00 and the last ferry usually leaves at 23:59.
+The Porto Torres Genoa ferry typically departs from Porto Torres at around 20:30.

 More routes than anyone else.